SmarterApp/TDS_ContentUploader/README.md

 The ContentUploader allows the following functions:

-* Upload the content file exported from Item Authoring (e.g. ITS) in zip format to the server file system.
+* Upload the content file exported from Item Authoring (e.g. ITS) in ZIP format to the server file system.
 * Publish the content to the Server in appropriate file structure as configured in the itembank db.
 * Update the content size.
-* Delete the Extraction folder or zip file..
+* Delete the Extraction folder or zip file.

 ## License ##